Home > Mortgage Types > Income Issues

 Depending on the full picture, possible next steps may include:

 If you already own a home, it may help to compare whether it makes more sense to refinance your mortgage in Ontario, review second mortgage options in Ontario, or use equity for debt consolidation in Ontario.
-In some cases, a private mortgage in Ontario may be part of the discussion, but that should be reviewed carefully with cost, risk, and exit plan in mind.

 The more flexible the income policy, the more important it is to look closely at the full cost.
 Alternative and private solutions can be useful, but they may come with higher rates, lender fees, broker fees, shorter terms, or a stronger need for a clear exit plan.